Skip to content

 0.75 / 1

-The company reports that it has in place a comprehensive Ethical Business Programme (EBP) which includes policies relating to Bribery and Corruption, Conflicts of Interest and Sanctions together with global training to ensure implementation and enforcement.
-Employees globally undergo online training to familiarise with the ABC Policy.
-The rate of completion of the training is tracked and monitored by the Head of Ethics and Compliance and reported to the IA and the AC under the IRAF.
+The company reports it has an Ethical Business Programme (EBP) which includes policies relating to Bribery and Corruption.
+All employees are required to undergo online training to familiarise themselves with the ABC Policy and the completion of the training is tracked and monitored by the Head of Ethics and Compliance.
+In 2022, all employees within the group completed the anti-bribery and corruption training.
 However, the information reported is not externally verified.

 • Y